ice-wm/ice-wm.github.io/index.md

 ### Features

-- Easy to use, simple and fast
+- Easy to use, simple, and fast
 - Standards compliant[&rarr;][22]
 - Fully usable with keyboard
 - Alt+Tab window switching